kin-labs/rewards-engine/current-valid-spend-guidelines.md

 ***Who is this guideline for?***

-This guideline outlines the minimum requirements for a Developer to receive a payout from the KRE.  [*link to medium articles that explain context*].
+This document forms part of the official guidelines for buildling KIN experiences.
+KIN unlocks new types of both user-to-user and user-to-app engagement that makes users active participants in the experience rather than passive consumers.
+These guidelines set out the minimum requirements for in-app KIN transactions in order for a developer to be eligble to earn rewards from the Kin Rewards Engine.

 1. **Definitions**